kushalgoel786/shared-components/README.md

 This is a Library for Shared Components.
+See a [Live Demo](https://shared-components-ruddy.vercel.app/).

 ## Getting Started